 Western Australia is home to more than half of the nation’s biodiversity hotspots and several national parks, bursting with flora and fauna.
 Iconic and Australia-specific animals such as kangaroos and the ‘world’s happiest animal‘ – quokkas – can also be found wandering the burnt orange land, looking for food and shelter.

-Get closer to nature at Perth Hill’s John Forest National Park, located just a 45-minute drive from the bustling city center.
+Get closer to nature at Perth Hill’s John Forrest National Park, located just a 45-minute drive from the bustling city center.
 You can cycle along the old railway tracks, walk through the bush and meander alongside the rivers, taking an occasional dip if you want to cool off.

 Nambung National Park, located in the Coral Coast region has tall limestone spires, jolting out of the ground.
 The park is located in the Pinnacles Desert and is brilliant for short strolls and wild games of hide-and-seek with the kids.

-Western Australia is also home to the Cape Le Grand National Park in the Golden Outback, D’Entrecasteaus National Park down in the South West, Leeuwin-Naturaliste National Park in the South West and Rottnest Island in Perth.
+Western Australia is also home to the Cape Le Grand National Park in the Golden Outback, D’Entrecasteaux National Park down in the South West, Leeuwin-Naturaliste National Park in the South West and Rottnest Island in Perth.

 Bask in the sun on the beach